 What is TMJ disorder?

-TMJ, also known as temporomandibular joint disorder, is a condition that causes pain and discomfort to the jaw.
-On the human body, there are two temporomandibular joints which act like hinges where the lower jaw meets the skull ...
+TMJ, also known as a temporomandibular joint disorder, is a condition that causes pain and discomfort to the jaw.
+On the human body, two temporomandibular joints act like hinges where the lower jaw meets the skull ...

-Since it works by "freezing" the muscles, so to speak, Botox is an effective treatment for TMJ disorders.
-When nerve cell receptors are blocked, the muscles can either relax completely, or become temporarily paralyzed ...
+Since Masseter Botox works by "freezing" the muscles, it is an effective treatment for TMJ disorders.
+When nerve cell receptors are blocked, the muscles can relax completely or become temporarily paralyzed ...

 Masseter Botox Injection: Results & Timeline

-Patients treated with botulinum toxin type A for masseter reduction typically experience a reduction in the size of the masseter muscle within a few days of treatment ...
+Masseter Botox in Montreal can reduce muscle size in days to provide relief.
+Patients treated with botulinum toxin type A for masseter reduction typically experience a reduction in the masseter muscle size within a few days of treatment ...